This is a class co-sponsored by MI and San Francisco Writers Conference/San Francisco Writers Foundation.

 For each class, we reserve the right to cancel at any time and issue a full refund.
-If you are unable to attend your class, please email email@example.com at least ten days prior to receive a refund.
+If you are unable to attend your class, please email email@example.com at least 10 days prior to the class to receive a full refund.
+All fees must be paid at the time of registration.